Roman Khudyakov

-Roman Ivanovich Khudyakov (Ромáн Ивáнович Худякóв; born 28 January 1977 in Tiraspol, Moldavian Soviet Socialist Republic, Soviet Union) is a Transnistrian-born Russian politician.
-On 1 August 2006 he was elected chairman of the Liberal Democratic Party of Transnistria at the party's founding congress.
+Roman Ivanovich Khudyakov (Роман Иванович Худяков; born 28 January 1977) is a Transnistrian-born Russian politician.
+On 1 August 2006, he was elected chairman of the Liberal Democratic Party of Transnistria at the party's founding congress.

 In 2011 he was a candidate to State Duma of Russia but lost the elections.
 On 16 May 2012 the Liberal Democratic Party of Russia decided to hand over to him a deputy mandate that became available after Aleksey Ostrovskiy received his position of Smolensk Oblast governor.
 In 2016 he was expelled from the Liberal Democratic Party of Russia and the Liberal Democratic Party of Transnistria.
 He later sought re-election with the Rodina party but lost to United Russia candidate Alexander Zhupikov.

 Gagauzia referendum

 On 2 February 2014, Gagauzia held a referendum where an overwhelming majority of voters opted for closer ties with Russia over EU integration and also opted for the independence of Gagauzia if Moldova chooses to enter EU.
 Khudyakov attended the referendum as an observer.